k9nine1/k9nine1/README.md

 ## About Me

 I am a dedicated cybersecurity professional focused on Open Source Intelligence (OSINT) and threat analysis.
 I leverage investigative techniques and automation to enhance security and uncover digital insights.
-Continuously learning and adapting to emerging technologies is my core approach.

 ---